Why Do I Sleep Better On The Couch?

 Back and Neck Pain

-- Sleeping on a couch may lead to back and neck injuries and an asymmetrical position may cause neck and shoulder pain.
+- Sleeping on a couch may lead to back and neck pain and injuries and an asymmetrical position may cause neck and shoulder pain.

 - A mattress is designed to provide support for the body, while a couch is not.